How do I know if my child is in need of orthodontic treatment?

 When orthodontic treatment is implemented at the proper time, treatment is often less costly than the dental care required to treat the more serious problems that can develop years later.

 Orthodontic fees have not increased as fast as many other consumer products.
 Financing is usually available and our office offers many payment programs that will meet your needs.
-In addition, many insurance plans now include orthodontics.
+In addition, many insurance plans now include orthodontic coverage.